Murder of Joe Cole: Death

 Cole and longtime best friend Henry Rollins were assaulted by armed robbers in December 1991 outside their shared Venice Beach, California, home at 809 Brooks Avenue in the Oakwood district.
 They had attended a Hole concert at the Whisky a Go Go and were returning home after having stopped at an all-night grocery store.
 Two armed men, described as black and in their 20s, approached them demanding money.
 Angry that Rollins and Cole had only $50 between them, the gunmen ordered the two men to go inside their house for more cash.
 Rollins entered at gunpoint.
 However, Cole was killed outside after being shot in the face at close range while Rollins escaped out the back door and alerted the police.
 The murder remains unsolved.
 Cole's death was featured on a segment of the television show Unsolved Mysteries.

 Cole was the only son of actor Dennis Cole.
 After Cole's murder, the elder Cole became an activist against violence on television.

 In a 1992 interview with The Los Angeles Times, Rollins revealed he kept a plastic container full of soil soaked with Cole's blood.
 Rollins said, "I dug up all the earth where his head fell – he was shot in the face – and I've got all the dirt here, and so Joe Cole's in the house.
 I say good morning to him every day.
 I got his phone, too, so I got a direct line to him.
 So that feels good."

-He is remembered in the Sonic Youth songs "JC" and "100%" on their album Dirty, and appears in the music video for their song "My Friend Goo".
-Other dedications to his memory include the Rollins Band song Volume 4 on their album Weight (1994), the Sonic Youth documentary 1991: The Year Punk Broke (1992), and the Hole album Live Through This (1994).
+Cole was known in the early 1990s American alternate rock scene due to his work as a roadie during tours with Black Flag and Rollins Band.
+Cole is remembered in the Sonic Youth songs "JC" and "100%" on their album Dirty, and appears in the music video for their song "My Friend Goo".
+Other dedications to his memory include the Rollins Band song "Volume 4" on their album Weight (1994), the Sonic Youth documentary 1991: The Year Punk Broke (1992), and the Hole album Live Through This (1994).